Nithador/ruplot/README.md

 Not sure at this stage if it will be possible.

 This version contains one main function `uplot()`, with parameters `data`, `opts` and `digits`.
-- `data` should be a data.frame with first column of ascending numbers equivalent to the x-axis points.
+- `data` should be a data.frame or list of vectors with first column/vector of ascending numbers equivalent to the x-axis points.
 Each further column is one time series.
 - `opts` should be a list of options which are passed to the original `uPlot` library.
 - `digits` is the number of digits which JSON parser will use.
 I found out the default 16 may be quite slow for large data.
 (This will be most likely changed to opts_json in future versions to allow greater control of the parser)

+It also contains `renderUplot()` and `uplotOutput()` functions for use in  `shiny` apps.

 # Installation
 Installation is now possible using `devtools` package